Karl-Heinz Weber: Group commander and missing in action

 Following the transfer west, Weber was appointed Gruppenkommandeur of III.
 Gruppe of JG 1 on 3 June, succeeding Major Hartmann Grasser in this capacity.
 Only four days later, on 7 June, Weber led III.
 Gruppe of JG 1 from Beauvais–Tillé against Allied fighters south of Rouen on his first mission over the Invasion Front.
 He was reported as missing in action.
 It is assumed that he was shot down and killed in his Bf 109 G-6/AS (Werknummer 410 399) by P-51 Mustang fighters from No. 315 Polish Fighter Squadron.

 Following Weber's death, command of III.
 Gruppe was temporarily given to Haupmann Alfred Grislawski who had led 8.
 Staffel of JG 1.
 Weber's body was never recovered.
 He was posthumously awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was the 529th member of the German armed forces to be so honored.
 On 14 November 1952, Weber was declared dead as of 31 December 1945 by the Amtsgericht, an official court, in Stade.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Weber was credited with 136 aerial victories.
-Prien, Rodeike, Obermaier and Spick also list Weber with 136 aerial victories claimed in over 500 combat missions.
+Prien, Rodeike, Obermaier and Spick also list Weber with 136 aerial victories claimed in over 500 combat missions, and a mission-to-claim ratio of 3.68.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 132 aerial victory claims, plus one further unconfirmed claim.
 All of his aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 57744".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.